-- Central management of VMware environments - allow you to manage VM's across multiple VMware hosts at once.
-E.g. you can create a custom roles and permissions.
+- Central management of VMware environments - allows you to manage VM's across multiple VMware hosts at once.
+E.g. you can create custom roles and permissions.

 - Depends on vSphere license, allows you to use DRS/DPM, Storage DRS, vMotion, Fault Tolerance (FT), High Availability (HA) or vSphere Distributed Switch (vDS)

 There are also other functions such as easier patching of your VMware infrastructure by integration with the VMware Update Manager component, doing the backup of VMs.

 Impact on VMware environment when vCenter is down

 Ok, so what happens with above features when vCenter is unavailable?
 The most important thing is: all workloads (VMs) should be running fine.
 To illustrate this, the below figure presents features not working (red) or limited working (blue) during the vCenter down.

 Of course, when your vCenter is unavailable, you do not have the central management of your VMware environment.
 However, still all your VMs are running and if you need to administer them you have to log in directly to ESXi hosts (separately).
 So if you have 100 hosts and you need to do sth with 10 VMs, you have to log in at least once or max 100 times in the worst case...because maybe you would have to find those VMs 😉